tldr-pages/tldr/pages/common/indent.md

 `indent --gnu-style {{path/to/source.c}} -o {{path/to/indented_source.c}}`

-- Format C/C++ source according to the style of Kernigan & Ritchie (K&R), no tabs, 3 spaces per indent, and wrap lines at 120 characters:
+- Format C/C++ source according to the style of Kernighan & Ritchie (K&R), no tabs, 3 spaces per indent, and wrap lines at 120 characters:

 `indent --k-and-r-style --indent-level3 --no-tabs --line-length120 {{path/to/source.c}} -o {{path/to/indented_source.c}}`